When Your Baby Is Born Without Parts of the Brain, Skull, or Scalp (Anencephaly): What to Know

 What are the causes?

-The cause of this condition is usually not known.
-It may be caused by:
+The cause of anencephaly is often not known.
+It may be caused by:- Problems with genes or chromosomes.

 What increases the risk?

-You have a family history of having a baby with anencephaly or any other NTD.
+- Family history of having a baby with anencephaly or other NTDs.

 What are the signs or symptoms?

-The main symptom of this condition is that a baby is born without a part of the brain or skull.
-Most babies with this condition are missing a part of the brain that controls thinking and coordination.
+The main symptom is that a baby is born without a part of the brain or skull.
+Most babies are missing the part of the brain that controls thinking and movement.

 How is this diagnosed?

-This condition is usually diagnosed during pregnancy, often during the first trimester.
-A diagnosis may be made by:
+Anencephaly is usually diagnosed during pregnancy, often during the first trimester.
+It can be diagnosed by:- Ultrasound.

-Sometimes anencephaly is not diagnosed during pregnancy.
-In that case, a health care provider will see the condition as soon as the baby is born.
+Sometimes, it's not diagnosed during pregnancy.
+In that case, a provider will see the anencephaly as soon as the baby is born.

 How is this treated?

-Talk to your health care provider about your options during pregnancy and after birth.
+There's no cure or treatment for anencephaly.- Talk to your provider about your options during pregnancy and after birth.

-After your baby is born, treatment will focus on making your baby as comfortable as possible.
+- After your baby is born, care will focus on making your baby as comfortable as possible.

 Follow these instructions at home: